-The delicate flavor of this soup comes from dried pollack, which is sold in Korean and Asian markets.
+The delicate flavor of this soup comes from dried pollack, a salted fish similar to cod which is sold in Korean and Asian markets.
 This recipe is tasty, healthy, easy and cheap: you can make a big pot for less than $5.
-Bugo Gook is known as a hangover remedy in Korea, but it's also a great cold remedy with a liberal amount of chili pepper (kochukaru).
+Bugo Guk is known as a hangover remedy in Korea, but it's also a just a terrific soup that can be spiced up with a liberal amount of chili pepper (kochukaru).

-- Over medium heat in a soup pot, stir fry pollack pieces and garlic in sesame oil for 2-3 minutes.
+Over medium heat in a soup pot, stir fry pollack pieces and garlic in sesame oil for 2 to 3 minutes.

-- Add 5 cups of water and salt and bring to a boil.
+Add 5 cups of water and 1 teaspoon of salt and bring to a boil.

-- Take off heat after a couple minutes.
+Take off heat after a couple of minutes.